Bostjan24/SOB-monitor/README.md

 <b>Saving data to spreadsheet</b>

-When you run the program for the first time, you need to run it with create spreadsheet option (see below), to create an empty spreadsheet, wich will be created in the same folder where program is located.
+When you run the program for the first time, you need to run it with create spreadsheet option (see below), to create an empty spreadsheet, wich will be created in the same folder where program is located. <b>I run the database on MariaDB server.
+I haven't tried any other servers, so I suggest that you use MariaDB as well.
+If not, there is a chance that the program won't work.</b>

 <b>Saving data to the database</b>